D4koon/WhatsappTray/README.md

 **Important: DONT start the application wit adminrights unless WhatsApp running also with adminrights!**
 Otherwise it will not work because of communicationproblems between the two applications.

-Using:
+Usage:
-Start the WhatsappTray.exe and from this Point on the Minimize-Button in the Whatsapp-Client sends the Apllication to the Tray.
+By starting WhatsappTray WhatsApp will be started and from this point on the minimize-button in the WhatsApp-client sends the apllication to the tray.

-If you want your closebutton to also minimize to tray you have to start with --closeToTray

-Exiting:
-Right click on the tray icon (Whatsapp must be minimized to tray) and click Exit in the popup menu.
-Or run WhatsappTray.exe with --exit parameter.

 Thanks to:
 Nikolay Redko and J.D.
 Purcell for creating the RBTray-Software (http://rbtray.sourceforge.net/)